AlrIsmail/robotics_fundamentals/README.md

     <img src="images/_884024fc-ca71-4bf2-83b1-0ae7e9204b34.jpg" width="400"/>
 </div>

-This repository contains the code and personal notes based on the Robotics Fundamentals book and course "Modern Robotics: Mechanics, Planning, and Control" by Kevin M. Lynch and Frank C. Park.
+This repository contains personal code and notes focusing on robotics fundamental using "Modern Robotics: Mechanics, Planning, and Control" by Kevin M. Lynch and Frank C and other resources.
+Park.
 I don't own any of the material, I just want to share my personal notes and code while I learn about robotics fundamentals.
 ## Overview of the repository
 ### foundation of robotics motions
 We will learn about the following topics: